mgabaya/Data_projects_TripleTen/README.md

 # Data Projects (TripleTen)
-Data projects (TripleTen)

-This repository highlights projects completed during the TripleTen Data Scientist program.
+This repository showcases projects completed during the TripleTen Data Scientist program.

 Each project corresponded to a sprint focusing and showcasing various topics and aspects covered throughout the data science course.

+Below are five projects that I'd like to highlight:

 | Sprint # | Project Topic | Description |
 | --- | --- | --- |